Mike Whitney: Television presenter

 After retiring from cricket, he worked in the broadcast media from 1994 until his retirement in 2022.
 In 1994, Whitney hosted Great Ideas for the ABC.
 In 1995, he began working for the Seven Network and started hosting Sydney Weekender.

 From 1995 to 1996, he was the referee on the Australian version of TV game show Gladiators.
 Nationally, he was the host of Who Dares Wins (made in Australia, the show has been seen in America on cable's Game Show Network) alongside Tania Zaetta from 1996 to 1998; the show was also popular in India on the AXN network.
 In 2007, Whitney hosted Last Chance Learners.
 He also worked as a reporter at the 2000 Sydney Olympic Games and 2002 Manchester Commonwealth Games for the Seven Network.

 In January 2022, the Seven Network announced that Whitney would depart Sydney Weekender, after presenting the show for almost 30 years.
-His role will be filled by former athlete and Seven News sports reporter Matt Shirvington.
+His role was filled by former athlete and Seven News sports reporter Matt Shirvington.